 B) What are areas that have not been adequately captured by the framework of the existing 11 WSIS Action Lines and would need to be addressed beyond 2015?
 Please specify the Action Line you are providing an input for.

-Build and/or strengthen regional and national capacity to , discuss and respond - including through the formulation of policy - to the ethical challenges of the information society.
+Build and/or strengthen regional and national capacity to analyse, discuss and respond - including through the formulation of policy - to the ethical challenges of the information society.
+Advantage could be taken of intergovernmental initiatives in this area such as those led by UNESCO.

 Support equitable participation of all stakeholders.